🔄

 PAH4 analyses are used to detect certain polycyclic aromatic hydrocarbons (PAHs) in shilajit.

-They provide an additional level of control beyond more common analyses such as heavy metals or microbiology.
+They provide an additional level of control to more well-known analyses such as heavy metals or microbiology.

 The shilajit market has grown significantly in recent years.
 However, not all brands communicate with the same level of transparency about the analyses actually performed.

 Among the most technical controls is the analysis of PAH4.
-While little known to the general public, they can be an interesting indicator when trying to assess the credibility of a product.
+Little known to the general public, they can nevertheless become an interesting indicator when trying to assess the credibility of a product.

 What does PAH4 mean?